 In parallel, we witness the reactivation of realist identities, based on ideologies of purity and firmly rooted in beliefs of social closure.
 Some of these movements openly proselytize exclusion and hatred, often resorting to violence, and have gained increasing support, to the point of colonizing state institutions, political parties, and respected international bodies, nourished by the social vulnerability of growing social fringes.

 Both tendencies – emancipatory and of domination – today shape the processes of globalization and invite the study and debate of their differences, as well as their overlapping areas.

-To discover the configurations of contemporary identity processes, in their confrontations and complexity, is the goal of the XI Portuguese Congress of Sociology, titled Heated identities: differences, belonging, and populisms in an effervescent world, which will be held in Lisbon, March 29 through March 31, 2021, under the local organization of ESPP/ISCTE-IUL and ICS-ULisboa, and online.
+To discover the configurations of contemporary identity processes, in their confrontations and complexity, is the goal of the XI Portuguese Congress of Sociology, titled Heated identities: differences, belonging, and populisms in an effervescent world, which will online, March 29 through March 31, 2021, under the local organization of ESPP/ISCTE-IUL and ICS-ULisboa.